You want to have children someday – great. But, can you?

 Ro Sperm has a turnaround time of just 24 hours for getting your results, from the time you ship your kit.

 Legacy’s turnaround time is also 24 hours and you can even arrange for them to pick up your sample at no extra charge via their one-click pickup.
 Very easy!

 Once your sperm has been analyzed in their labs, you’ll receive a full fertility report.

 Both Ro Sperm and Legacy’s reports provide you a deep look at the data.
 They’re both arguably as rigorous as any fertility clinic as you’ve visited (giving you insights into your sperm count, volume, sperm motility, etc.), although Legacy’s 6-page report is extremely detailed and comprehensive, with recommendations for how to improve your sperm quality.

 STEP 5: Store your sperm (Optional step, sperm storage is only for future use)

-Dadi and Legacy both offer sperm storage options for an annual fee.
-Dadi even separates your sample into 3 separate vials so that you have 3 chances to fertilize an egg at a later date if you so choose.
-Both companies have 24/7 surveillance of their storage facilities, so you can rest easy knowing your swimmers are being protected.
-Depending on whether you choose Dadi or Legacy, and how long you want to freeze your sperm, this may come at an additional cost.
+Ro Sperm and Legacy both offer sperm storage options for an annual fee.
+Ro Sperm even separates your sample into 3 separate vials so that you have 3 chances to fertilize an egg at a later date if you so choose, and Legacy divides your sample into 4 vials, giving you one additional chance at fertilization.
+Both companies have 24/7 surveillance of their storage facilities, although Legacy stores your sample across multiple locations with their “multi-geography storage”, ensuring that you’re protected in the unlikely event of a facility breaking down or malfunctioning.
+Depending on whether you choose Ro Sperm or Legacy, and how long you want to freeze your sperm, this may come at an additional cost.